-- Schedule a report to print at a specific time and at a given frequency - Specify the output options for the report (print, fax, or email) - Determine to whom it should be sent.
+- Schedule a report to print at a specific time and at a given frequency. - Specify the output options for the report (print, fax, or email).

+Determine to whom it should be sent.

-This powerful tool provides the ability to control and manage the flow of your messaging and information directly to your vendors, clients, and employees.
-In addition, other features also provide a way to send reports and messages to people other than those on your distribution lists.
+Other features provide a way to send reports and messages to people other than those on your distribution lists.